fatimargz/Locked-in-Leptons/README.md

 The objective of this project is to train a ML model to identify events with true MET and program this MET tagger to an FPGA.
 This project follows closely the (hls4ml tutorial)[https://github.com/fastmachinelearning/hls4ml-tutorial].
 Two applications were done using a BDT and DNN.

-'presentation.pdf`: Goes into into details behind our motives, analysis, and results.
+'Presentation.pdf`: Goes into into details behind our motives, analysis, and results.

+`read\_data.py`: Script that loads open ATALS data and outputs two parquet files: W_data.parquet and Z_data.parquet.

 `DNN`: Contains analysis done for DNN application.

 `BDT`: Contains analysis done for BDT application.

-`environment.yml`: environment created for hls4ml tutorial.
+`environment.yml`: Environment created for hls4ml tutorial.

+`Analysis.ipynb`:  Jupyter notebook that analyzes resource usage from optimizing DNN layers and compares resource usage with BDT model.

+`fatimas\_results.txt`: Resource usage for each model with different number of optimized layers.
+Data pulled from vivado reports in notebook `DNN/Opt\_\*.ipynb` and `DNN.ipynb`.

+`franks\_results.txt`: Resource usage for different precision settings of the BDT model.

 ## Set-Up
 First sign into vmlab and clone this repository.